- Marvel at Gaudí's famous Park Güell and Sagrada Família

-Day 1: Arrival in Spain - Self-Guided Barcelona Tour
+Day 1: Arrive in Barcelona, Self-Guided Tour of the City

 Day 2: Visit Park Güell & Sagrada Família

-Day 3: Family Tour of the Gothic Quarter - Ascend Mt.
-Tibidabo
+Day 3: Family Tour of the Gothic Quarter, Ascend Mount Tibidabo

 Day 5: Family Tour of Madrid's Royal Legacy

 It's time to say farewell.
-After a leisurely breakfast, a car will pick you up and transfer you to the airport, where you'll catch your flight home.
-This concludes your great Spanish adventure.
+After a leisurely breakfast, a car will pick you up and transfer you to the airport, where you'll catch your flight home or continue your European adventure.
 Adios!

 More Great Spain Itineraries